Alexrdj11/Expense-tracker/backend/RENDER.md

 - CORS_ALLOWED_ORIGINS = https://<your-frontend>.onrender.com

 Note on SSL:
-- Using `sslMode=REQUIRED` is simplest on Render (no custom truststore).
+- Using `sslMode=REQUIRED` is simplest on Render (no certs to manage).
-- If you prefer `VERIFY_CA`, you must bake a truststore into the image and set JAVA_TOOL_OPTIONS accordingly.
+- If you prefer `VERIFY_CA`, you can now provide the Aiven CA via env using base64:
+	- Set `MYSQL_SSL_CA_PEM_B64` to the base64 of your Aiven CA PEM
+	- The image startup writes it to `/app/certs/aiven-mysql-ca.pem`
+	- Use `sslCa=/app/certs/aiven-mysql-ca.pem` in your JDBC URL
+	- Do NOT set `JAVA_TOOL_OPTIONS` with a Windows path in Render

 ## 4) Ports
 - Render provides the PORT env var.
 The Dockerfile exposes 8000, and Spring reads server.port from PORT.